LandingCube Review: An Amazon Landing Page Builder for Increasing Sales with Coupon Codes

 LandingCube is a simple tool for Amazon sellers to create landing pages for their listings in the hopes of attracting more traffic and increasing conversion rates.
 But while the tool may be sufficient for students or part-time sellers, seasoned Amazon sellers might find themselves wanting more.

 All landing pages look the same.
 Sure, you can make changes to the appearance of your landing pages.
-But, there's only so much you can change from the platform.
-The truth of the matter is that the appearance of your landing page affect how users interact with your promotion.
+But there's only so much you can change from the platform.
+The truth of the matter is that the appearance of your landing page affects how users interact with your promotion.
 And having limited design options might be cause for concern.

-At roughly $15/month, there are similar sites that can offer more than two active campaigns.
+At roughly $15/month (paid annually), there are similar sites that can offer more than two active campaigns.
 Some products also offer added features like Facebook Messenger and social media integration.Get a 30 Day Free Trial of LandingCube Here

 It's important to note that LandingCube works with Amazon.com, Amazon.ca, and all European markets.
 If you create landing pages for Amazon.de, Amazon.it, or Amazon.es, the landing pages would be served to people in the country's native language.
 That puts LandingCube users at an advantage.